Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Note: Students who took this module in 2023 are welcome to repeat it; the 2024 module will feature different psalms than its predecessor.

-Precepted by Faith Acker
+Precepted by Dr. Faith Acker

-Introduction to Ancient Magic 1 First in the Series
+Introduction to Ancient Magic: Magic in the Greco-Roman World

 An introduction to magic in the ancient world provides a short survey of the earliest known magical texts and objects, including the Pyramid texts, Sumerian exorcism spells, and objects used in different apotropaic rituals.
 Divination and other forms of magic will be included as well.
 What was the earliest magic?
 What did it do and how did it work?
 Who practiced magic?
 How was magic related to religion?